 Propagating an Aloe vera can’t get any easier.
 They are propagated by division or offsets produced by the mother plant.
-It is much more difficult to carry out propagation of Aloes via stem cuttings.
+It is much more challenging to carry out the propagation of Aloes via stem cuttings.

-To propagate using offsets (learn what offsets are here), simply identify and remove the offsets from the parent plant.
-These offsets, or pups normally grow at the base of the plant.
-Aloe vera will occasionally grow offsets when given enough light so be sure to treat your plants with enough lighting.
+To propagate using offsets (learn what offsets are here), identify and remove the offsets from the parent plant.
+These offsets, or pups, usually grow at the base of the plant.
+Aloe vera will occasionally grow offsets when given enough light, so treat your plants with enough lighting.
 Propagating via offsets is only recommended if the pups are mature.
-This can be determined by checking if they have grown their own roots.
+This can be determined by checking if they have grown their roots.

 Once you’ve fully separated the offsets from their mother, slide the parent plant back to its pot.
-You can fill it up with fresh potting mix for a revamp in the nutrients.
+You can fill it with a fresh potting mix to revamp the nutrients.

-As for the junior aloes, plant them in their own pots using well-draining soil.
-While planting the offsets, keep the soil slightly moist and do not water for several weeks.
-Once the plants start showing signs of growth, then you can start watering them albeit infrequently.
+As for the junior aloes, plant them in their pots using well-draining soil.
+While planting the offsets, keep the soil moist and do not water for several weeks.
+Once the plants show signs of growth, you can start watering them, albeit infrequently.

 Repotting Your Aloe Vera Succulent

-This succulent can grow heavy and leggy and so it might be necessary to repot it once it outgrows its current pot.
-This can be done any time of the year but please avoid winter if you can.
+This succulent can grow heavy and leggy, so it might be necessary to repot it once it outgrows its current pot.
+This can be done any time of the year, but please avoid winter.

-An aloe produces more pups when it’s pot bound so avoid extra-large pots.
-A good indication that your plant needs repotting is when it becomes top-heavy or when roots start peeping out of the drainage hole.
-Otherwise, repotting it every 2-4 years will just be fine.
+An aloe produces more pups when it’s pot bound, so avoid extra-large pots.
+A good indication that your plant needs repotting is when it becomes top-heavy, or roots start peeping out of the drainage hole.
+Otherwise, repotting Aloe vera every 2-4 years will just be fine.

 Pests & Problems